Harold Castro Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 19th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 19th in the league.

-- The Tigers have a 4.52 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 21st across all league pitching staffs.

-- Tigers pitchers combine to rank 21st in baseball in home runs surrendered (102 total, 1.3 per game).
+- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- His most recent time out came on Tuesday against the Texas Rangers, when the lefty tossed two-thirds of an inning, surrendering one earned run while allowing only one hit.
+- The righty's last time out was on Wednesday against the Texas Rangers, when he threw 5 2/3 innings, surrendering two earned runs while allowing three hits.

-- The 32-year-old has amassed an ERA of 5.70, with 9.3 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .254 against him.
+- The 25-year-old has an ERA of 4.15, with 5.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.